yossi2le/mbed-os/docs/design-documents/features/storage/Configuration/CONFIGURATION.md

 /**
  * @brief This function initialize a predefined external memory secure storage
  *        This includes a SecureStore class with external TDBStore over a blockdevice or,
- *        if no blockdevice was set the default blockdevice will be use.
+ *        if no blockdevice was set the default blockdevice will be used.
  *        The following is a list of configuration parameter:
- *        MBED_CONF_STORAGE_TDB_EXTERNAL_NO_RBP_EXTERNAL_SIZE - Size of the external blockdevice in bytes or NULL for max possibale size.
+ *        MBED_CONF_STORAGE_TDB_EXTERNAL_NO_RBP_EXTERNAL_SIZE - Size of the external blockdevice in bytes or NULL for max possible size.
  *        MBED_CONF_STORAGE_TDB_EXTERNAL_NO_RBP_EXTERNAL_BASE_ADDRESS - The block device start address
  *        MBED_CONF_STORAGE_TDB_EXTERNAL_NO_RBP_EXTERNAL_BLOCK_DEVICE - Alowed vlaues are: default, SPIF, DATAFASH, QSPIF or SD
  * @returns true on success or false on failure.